slopezpereyra/slopezpereyra.github.io/_posts/2023-08-22-CartasAPaulina.md

 ninguno de los mares?
 Y si bien inamovible, ¿no la erosionarán los impiadosos embates?
 Quiero decir: Aun si jamás te olvido, ¿a quién estaré recordando?

 § What warmth lived in your arms...!
-I'm sorry.
 I wish that you forgive me.
-I was a fool.
-Crying you said to me: *I wish to see you*.
-I did not want to listen.
-Among the many records of your voice there is that cry.
-I should have went to you.
-I did not know that you would die.
-Forgive this sorry soul—I swear that all of it was true—everything I said was true.
+I swear that all of it was true—everything I said was true.
 How terrible is death!
 We, the living, are lost—but now you have attained the wisest form of peace.
 Your love... it warms me still!

-§ I've lost it.
-No!
-It was taken from me!
-The last record of you is gone.
+§ The last record of you is gone.
 Now only this failing neurons—so prone to error—so short-living and weak.
-My sweetest friend, how much I wish to show you that these stars blind us still, that rivers stubbornly flow, that I live on and well!
+My sweetest friend, how much I wish to show you that these stars blind us still, that I live on and well!
 Now that I've lost your voice I come to speak: I did not want to speak—I wanted to know of the silence you've become—but now I come to speak and tell that all insists to be and life persists and I live on!

-§ Esta mañana leía *The private memoirs and confessions of a justified sinner*.
-La oscuridad no fue tuya desde siempre, pero alguna vez también has encontrado, en algún lugar de tu camino, un diablo metamorfo.
-La influencia del misterioso diablo sobre el protagonista me hizo pensar en tu adicción.
-Pero nunca he de saber lo que sentiste.

 § Esta es mi última carta.
 Puedo sentirlo, pero no sé por qué.
 Nuestro propio corazón es insondable: ¿tal vez he alcanzado la paz o me aproximo al olvido?